Kim vows to improve ties with outside world at party meeting

 Kim also examined relations with South Korea “as required by the prevailing situation and the changed times,” KCNA said.

-The congress is the party’s top decision-making body which review past projects, lay out new priorities and reshuffle top officials.
-This month’s congress was convened as Kim is struggling to overcome what he calls “multiple crises” caused by an economy battered by pandemic-related border closings, a series of natural disasters and U.S.-led sanctions.
+The congress is the party’s top decision-making body that reviews past projects, lays out new priorities and reshuffles top officials.
+It was convened as Kim struggles to overcome what he calls “multiple crises” caused by an economy battered by pandemic-related border closings, a series of natural disasters and U.S.-led economic sanctions.

-In his opening-day speech, Kim admitted his previous economic developmental plans had failed and vowed to lay out a new five-year development plan.
+In his opening-day speech, Kim admitted his previous economic plans had failed and vowed to adopt a new five-year development plan.
 On the second day of the meeting, he said he would bolster his country’s military capability.

+Kim, who inherited power upon his father Kim Jong Il’s death in late 2011, turned 37 on Friday.
+His birthday hasn’t yet been designated a national holiday like his father's and grandfather’s.
+KCNA said the congress would continue, suggesting it was having a fourth-day session on Kim’s birthday.

+After a provocative run of weapons tests in 2016-17 to acquire the ability to strike the U.S. mainland with nuclear weapons, Kim abruptly launched high-stakes nuclear diplomacy with President Donald Trump, which awarded him long-desired legitimacy on the world stage.
+He also met Chinese, Russian, South Korean and other world leaders.
+But as his diplomacy with Trump stalled and the coronavirus forced him to close his country’s borders, Kim has been focusing domestically to mitigate the economic shocks from the pandemic.

+During Thursday’s session, Kim also called for “thoroughly eliminating non-socialist elements” in North Korean society and proposed ways to promote the “might of the social system of our state,” KCNA said.
+Kim criticized working people’s organizations including the youth league for allegedly failing to fulfill their duties and said the league must prioritize “ideological education” above other tasks, it said.

+Kim’s government has been cracking down on what it calls “alien, unsound non-socialist practices.”
+Last month, state media said North Korea’s parliament legislated “a law on rejecting reactionary ideology and culture.”
+Analysts say North Korea is guarding against a possible spread of capitalism and looser internal unity amid the economic difficulties.

-The congress comes as Kim’s high-stakes nuclear diplomacy with President Donald Trump has remained stalled for about two years because of disputes over U.S.-led sanctions on the North.
-President-elect Joe Biden, who is to take office on Jan.
-20, has called Kim a “thug” and is unlikely to hold any direct meeting with him unless North Korea takes serious steps toward denuclearization.
+South Korea’s spy agency said Kim is worrying about U.S. President-elect Joe Biden, who is to take office on Jan.
+20. Biden has called Kim a “thug” and is unlikely to hold any direct meetings with him unless North Korea takes serious steps toward denuclearization.
+The Kim-Trump diplomacy broke down during a summit in Vietnam in early 2019 after Trump rejected Kim’s offer to dismantle his main nuclear complex, a limited disarmament step, in return for broad sanctions relief.

-Some observers say North Korea is frustrated because Seoul has failed to break away from Washington and revive stalled joint economic projects held back by the U.S.-led sanctions.
-They also speculate North Korea initially thought South Korea would help it win sanctions relief but got upset after Kim returned home empty-handed from the 2019 summit with Trump.
+Some observers say North Korea is frustrated because the South has failed to break away from Washington and revive stalled joint economic projects held back by the U.S.-led sanctions.
+They also speculate that North Korea initially thought South Korea would help it win sanctions relief but got upset after Kim returned home empty-handed from the 2019 summit with Trump.

-Experts say North Korea may reach out South Korea first to promote reconciliation mood before pushing for talks with the Biden administration.
-The stalled Kim-Trump diplomacy began after South Korean officials met Kim in early 2018 and conveyed to Washington his intent to deal away his nuclear program in exchange of economic and political benefits.
+The observers say North Korea may reach out to South Korea first to promote a mood of reconciliation before pushing for talks with the Biden administration.
+The nuclear diplomacy between Kim and Trump began after South Korean officials met Kim in early 2018 and conveyed to Washington his reported willingness to deal away his nuclear program in exchange for economic and political benefits.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.